Michael Gove as Education Secretary: Exam and curriculum reforms

 In March 2013, 100 academics wrote an open letter arguing that Gove's curriculum placed too much emphasis upon memorisation of facts and rules over understanding, and would lead to more rote learning.
 Gove retorted that "there is good academia and bad academia."
 In response, one signatory to the letter opined that Gove suffered from a "blinkered, almost messianic, self-belief, which appears to have continually ignored the expertise and wisdom of teachers, head-teachers, advisers and academics, whom he often claims to have consulted", A senior civil servant admitted that one of the most controversial parts of the proposed secondary curriculum had been written internally by the DfE, without any input from experts.
 His position on history teaching drew a positive response from only 4% of the Historical Association's membership.

 In May, Simon Schama, earlier mooted as a supporter of Gove's reforms of the history curriculum, delivered an excoriating speech in which he characterised the finalised proposals as "insulting and offensive" and "pedantic and utopian", accusing Gove of constructing a "ridiculous shopping list" of subjects.
 He urged the audience at the Hay Festival: "Tell Michael Gove what you think of it.
 Let him know."
 In June, leaked documents revealed that a member of the Government's curriculum advisory group had described the reform process as having had "a very chaotic feel.
 It's typical of Government policy at the moment: they don't think things through very carefully, they don't listen to anyone and then just go ahead and rush into major changes."
 In September, Robin Alexander said that the proposed reforms to the primary-level national curriculum were "neo Victorian", "educationally inappropriate and pedagogically counter-productive".
 In October, almost 200 people, including Carol Ann Duffy, Melvin Burgess and Michael Rosen, as well as academics from Oxford, Bristol and Newcastle universities, signed a letter to The Times condemning Gove's reforms, warning of the "enormous" and negative risks they posed to children and their education.

 That same month saw Oxford's head of admissions warn that the timetable for secondary-level reforms would "just wreck the English education system".

-From 1988 until 2011, the UK GSCE pass rate improved year-on-year, from 41.9% in 1988 to 69.8% in 2011.
+From 1988 until 2011, the UK GCSE pass rate improved year-on-year, from 41.9% in 1988 to 69.8% in 2011.
 Under Gove, however, the first decline in the UK GCSE pass rate since records began was observed, with the rate standing at 69.1% when Gove entered office as Education Secretary in 2010, and having declined to 68.8% by the time he left office in 2014.
 The rate would further decline to 66.4% by 2017, and by the time the Conservatives left office in 2024, it remained below the 2011 peak at 67.6%.